 Slice your bread in half, and enjoy with your favorite nut butter and sugar-free sweetener.
 Feel free to toast your bread slices in a toaster for extra crispiness.
 Use bagel mode and toast for 1 minute on high.

-Storage: this bread doesn't store more than 1 hour.
-Texture will change with time so it is better to prepare your bread just before eating.
+Storage: this bread doesn't store for more than 1 hour.
+The texture will change with time so it is better to prepare your bread just before eating.
 You can simply mix the dry ingredients the day before, add almond milk in the morning and it is ready in 90 seconds!Milk: use milk of your choice.
-I recommend almond milk as a dairy-free low calorie milk.No Microwave?
+I recommend almond milk as dairy-free low-calorie milk.No Microwave?
 That's fine, bake your bread at 360F (180C) in the oven for 8-12 minutes.
 Make sure you place your bread on a baking rack covered with parchment paper.
-This technique makes bread even crispier and store better than the microwave one!
-Perfect if you want to make ahead some bread for breakfast sandwich.Nutrition panel is for the whole bread recipe, serve 1, net carbs = 1.2g
+This technique makes the bread even crispier and stores better than the microwave one!
+Perfect if you want to make ahead some bread for a breakfast sandwich.Nutrition panel is for the whole bread recipe, serve 1, net carbs = 1.2g

 * Percent Daily Values are based on a 2000 calorie diet.